 - Leave it better than you find it

 Although it is impossible to leave NO trace, the ethos, in our opinion, is really like medicine.
 Do no harm.
-For example, by planning well and making sure we have what we need we lower our risk for invasive rescue.
+For example, we lower our invasive rescue risk by planning well and making sure we have what we need.

 Obviously, for groups, two people will have less impact than 20 people (hopefully).
-Thus, again, for groups, keeping in mind that maybe a good group size is four or less.
-A good balance between companionship and safety with limited impact on the environment.
+Thus, again, for groups, keeping in mind that maybe a good group size is four or fewer—a good balance between companionship and safety with limited impact on the environment.

-There are many ways to highlight how we act and stand by the core idea of Leave No Trace, but it is a mindset before it is a list of rules to follow.
-For us, the mindset is to always want your experience to be one in which you didn’t know we were there.
+There are many ways to highlight how we act and stand by the core idea of Leave No Trace, but it is a mindset before a list of rules to follow.
+For us, the attitude is always to want your experience to be one in which you didn’t know we were there.
 Simple.
-No garbage, no cut trees, well-dug catholes, not trampling vegetation, dowsing our fire until its cold out, being quiet, keeping pets under control, respecting wildlife so you can experience it too, and much more.
+No garbage, no cut trees, well-dug catholes, not trampling vegetation, dowsing our fire until it’s cold out, being quiet, keeping pets under control, respecting wildlife so you can experience it too, and much more.